hashicorp/vault-ssh-helper/README.md

 If you intend to cross compile the binary, run `make bin`.

-**[Note]: Below configuration is only applicable for Ubuntu 14.04 and the configuration differs with with each platform.**
+**[Note]: Below configuration is only applicable for Ubuntu 14.04 and the configurations differ with with each platform and distribution.**

-Agent Configuration
+ssh-helper Configuration
 -------------------
-Agent's configuration is written in [HashiCorp Configuration Language (HCL)][HCL].
+ssh-helper's configuration is written in [HashiCorp Configuration Language (HCL)][HCL].
-By proxy, this means that Agent's configuration is JSON-compatible.
+By proxy, this means that ssh-helper's configuration is JSON-compatible.
 For more information, please see the [HCL Specification][HCL].

 ### Properties